 - AMD-vi and HSA support baked into the BIOS, so you can do SRIOV up to 7 PCIe VFs

-- Inexpensive Broadcom Fiber NIC/Intel WiFi card available
+- Inexpensive Broadcom Fiber NIC (AT29M2-SC)/Intel WiFi card available

 - Professional looking and can be made rather inconspicuous with the HP under-desk thin client mounting kit